 **If you have a fever of 100.4 F or greater and/or have flu-like symptoms (body aches, chills, etc.), breast pain & redness, foul smelling discharge or excessive vaginal bleeding, please contact your OB-GYN immediately.

-If your infant has a fever of 100.4 F or higher or a temperature below 97.6 F, bloody stools, inadequate wet/dirty diapers, is projectile vomiting, vomiting excessively or is refusing to eat and is lethargic, please contact your Pediatrician.
+**If your infant has a fever of 100.4 F or higher or a temperature below 97.6 F, bloody stools, inadequate wet/dirty diapers, is projectile vomiting, vomiting excessively or is refusing to eat and is lethargic, please contact your Pediatrician immediately.

-As a RN I can assist you with many concerns beyond lactation and breastfeeding; however, any serious concerns should be directed to a licensed physician first.
+As a RN I can assist you with many concerns beyond lactation, breastfeeding & infant care; however, any serious concerns should be directed to a licensed physician first.

-Note: I am a Mother/Baby Registered Nurse, IBCLC (International Board Certified Lactation Consultant), CLC (Certified Lactation Counselor) and a CLEC (Certified Lactation Educator Counselor).
-I was trained to provide lactation support in 2015 and I have assisted many mamas and newborns with the supportive services listed above both in the hospital setting and privately in-home.
+Credentials and scope of practice: I am a Mother/Baby Registered Nurse (RN), International Board Certified Lactation Consultant (IBCLC), CLC (Certified Lactation Counselor) and a CLEC (Certified Lactation Educator Counselor).
+I was trained to provide lactation & infant feedig support in 2015 and I have assisted many parents and newborns with the supportive services listed above both in the hospital setting and privately in-home.
 If your newborn requires interventions beyond my scope I will refer you to the appropriate practitioner.